 Every summer the city hosts the religious festival of Mousseum which consists of music and dancing.
 Mousseum is one of the largest religious festivals in all of Morocco and some Muslims believe that attending the festival is an alternative to a pilgrimage to Mecca.
 The central point of all of this religious zeal is the mausoleum of Moulay Idriss.

 Moulay Idriss el Akhbar was a descendant of the Prophet Muhammad and born heir to the caliphate of Damascus.
-He was forced to flee civil war and ended up in Morocco.
-Once settled he began converting the then pagan Berber tribes of Morocco to Islam.
+He was forced to flee the civil war and ended up in Morocco.
+Once settled, he began converting the then pagan Berber tribes of Morocco to Islam.
 He gained power and built the city that is now his namesake as the capital of his future dynasty.
 Five years later, in 792, the Umayyads (the victors of the civil war back in Damascus) had Moulay Idriss poisoned.
 His son Idriss II carried on his legacy and unified the region under the Idriss Dynasty – the first Arab Dynasty of Morocco.

-Non-Muslims are not allowed to enter the mausoleum of Moulay Idriss but it’s worth having a look inside the entryway which is located at the top of the main square.
+Non-Muslims are not allowed to enter the mausoleum of Moulay Idriss, but it’s worth having a look inside the entryway which is located at the top of the main square.

-After checking out the entrance to the mausoleum you can get a birds-eye view from above.
+After checking out the entrance to the mausoleum, you can get a birds’ eye view from above.
 Look for either the “La Petite Terrace” or “La Grande Terrace” on Google Maps.

 Both provide spectacular views of the city from above but are a bit tricky to find.
 You’ll likely have a few people in town approach you to show you the way (for a tip of course) or you can try your luck navigating the winding alleyways on your own.

 Several restaurants in town have beautiful terraces with sweeping city views.
-Head to Scorpion House (by the same owner as Cafe Clock in Fes) or Der Zerhoune for a delicious dinner while watching the sun set.
+Head to Scorpion House (by the same owner as Cafe Clock in Fes) or Der Zerhoune for a delicious dinner while watching the sunset.
 If you are looking for an inexpensive, simple dinner you can choose any of the restaurants lining the street leading to the main square.

 Spend a night in Moulay Idriss

-While it’s easy to visit Volubilis as a day trip, spending a night in Moulay Idriss will allow you to visit the ruins of Volubilis in the early morning or late afternoon when you’ll have the best light.
+While it’s easy to visit Volubilis on a day trip, spending a night in Moulay Idriss will allow you to visit the ruins of Volubilis in the early morning or late afternoon when you’ll have the best light.
 Check out these awesome accommodation options: